Compiling High-Level Neural Network Specifications into VNN-LIB Queries: Background

-Figure~\ref{fig:vehicle-syntax} shows a typed lambda calculus, with builtin operations for logic, arithmetic and size-safe vector operations, for writing high-level specifications.

-In this language a specification is a list of two types of declarations: \texttt{@network} declarations which bring a new network into scope and \texttt{@property} declarations which define a boolean expression who's veracity should be checked by queries to a neural network solver.
-At the type-level it has a sized index and vector types, the latter of which is polymorphic in its element type, as well as \texttt{Bool} and \texttt{Real}.

-Available vector-level operations include the lookup operator \texttt{!}, where \texttt{x ! i} is the value at position $i$ in vector $x$ and higher-order functions such as \texttt{map}, \texttt{fold} and \texttt{zipWith} which can be used to define further operations over vectors.
-The language also includes vector addition $\oAdd$ and vector equality $\oEq$ as builtins, despite the fact that they are definable using a combination of polymorphism and type-classes and the operations \texttt{fold} and \texttt{zipWith}.
-The reason for this will be made clear in Section~\ref{sec:handling-vector-variable}.
+Figure~\ref{fig:vehicle-syntax} contains a typed calculus for writing high-level specifications.
+It includes operations for logic and size-safe tensor operations such as pointwise addition and multiplication, indexing into tensors \texttt{x[i]} and stacking of sub-tensors {$\texttt{[e1, ..., en]}$}.
+Identifiers for neural networks, represented as $f$ in the grammar, are drawn from a finite, pre-declared set of neural networks $\hNetCtx$.
+In the typing rules $\Gamma$ is a mapping from the quantified variables to their types.

 We emphasise this is a \emph{core} language.
-A usable specification language should contain quality of life features such as auxiliary definitions, \texttt{@parameter} and \texttt{@datasets} declarations, polymorphism (allowing the same function to work over different types, e.g. \texttt{map} and \texttt{fold}), type-classes (allowing the same symbol to represent different functions, e.g. `\texttt{+}` can represent addition over both numbers and vectors).
-However, we assume these features are dealt with in compiler passes prior to compilation to queries and therefore they are not considered in this paper.
-We also assume the presence of a sound and complete typing relation.
+A usable neural-network specification language should contain features such as function abstraction, polymorphism and the ability to declare networks and external datasets.
+However, we assume these features are dealt with by prior compiler passes and therefore are not included in the language.